UniversalDependencies/docs/_sl/tokenization.md

 ---
 layout: base
 title:  'Tokenization'
+udver: '2'
 ---

 # Tokenization

-Tokenization of the Slovenian UD Treebank reflects the following principles:
+Tokenization of the Slovenian SSJ UD Treebank reflects the following principles:

 Space is the principal separator for tokens.